-In the first of a series of opportunities which aims to develop the next generation of technicians, producers and arts professionals, up to 24 young people (aged 19-24) from Manchester, who are registered unemployed, and not qualified above Level 3, will be given the chance to enrol in an eight-week traineeship where they will learn a variety of practical and development skills delivered by The Factory Academy team.
-The traineeship will include a three-week work placement hosted by a network of cultural organisations in the city where they will gain insight into the workings of the creative industries.
+The first opportunity rolled out aimed to develop the next generation of technicians, producers and arts professionals, with 22 people (aged 19-24) from Manchester, registered unemployed, and not qualified above Level 3, enrolled in an eight-week traineeship, where they learnt a variety of practical and development skills delivered by The Factory Academy team.
+The traineeship included a three-week work placement hosted by a network of cultural organisations in the city where the trainees gained insight into the workings of the creative industries.

-Following the eight-week course, the trainees will have the chance to apply for a Creative Venue Technician apprenticeship – a two-year contract to work in an arts organisation from January 2020.
-The apprenticeships will feature on-the-job training alongside development and skills training, delivered by The Factory Academy.
+Following the eight-week course, the trainees had the chance to apply for a Creative Venue Technician apprenticeship – a two-year contract to work in an arts organisation from January 2020.
+The apprenticeships feature on-the-job training alongside development and skills training, delivered by The Factory Academy.

-The Factory Academy launch follows the recent pilot of the Creative Traineeship Programme which involved seven local young people working in roles such as IT, Digital, Production, Ticketing and Development, leading up to and during MIF19.
-Since graduating from the roles, one of the trainees has been directly employed by Manchester International Festival, one recruited locally into the charity sector and another into an arts role in London.
+The Factory Academy launch followed the recent pilot of a Creative Traineeship Programme which involved seven local young people working in roles such as IT, Digital, Production, Ticketing and Development at Manchester International Festival, over seven months leading up to and during the 2019 Festival.
+Since graduating from the roles, one of the trainees has been directly employed by MIF, one recruited locally into the charity sector and another into an arts role in London.

 Describing his experience of the traineeship, Micheal Appouh, Box Office and Ticketing trainee said: “Doing a traineeship at MIF has helped me personally in terms of developing skills and gaining experience, but also demonstrated how to contribute in the working world, understanding responsibility, communicating with co-workers and the responsibility of your organisation.”